Shachar Levanon

 PhD Candidate

-Shachar Levanon is a PhD Candidate in the Department of Near Eastern Languages and Civilizations.
-He holds an MA in Hebrew literature with a specialization in Yiddish literature from Ben-Gurion University.
-His MA thesis is a study of the poetry of Avot Yeshurun.
-Levanon’s current project explores urbanism, multilingualism, and cultural identity in American literature written in Hebrew, Yiddish, and English.
-His dissertation brings together spatial theory, urban semiotics, and cultural geography by looking at the literary ecosystem of New York City.
+Shachar Levanon is a PhD candidate in the Department of Near Eastern Languages and Civilizations.
+He holds an MA in modern Hebrew literature with a specialization in Yiddish literature from Ben-Gurion University of the Negev.
+His MA thesis is a study of objects and materiality in the poetry of Avot Yeshurun.

 Education